 The answer is no, and this is where direct access becomes necessary.

 Patients have the right to an evaluation or consultation in most situations without the necessity for a referral.
 This allows individuals to seek medical attention for a condition and learn more about what their next steps should – and should not – be.
-Physical therapy is one of the sorts of medical care that does not require a referral in order for patients to begin treatment.
+Physical therapy is one of the sorts of medical care that does not require a referral in order for patients to begin treatment in Asheville, NC.
 However, there is one drawback.
 When it comes to using insurance to pay for sessions, some people have restricted direct access.
 This is when things start to become a little more complicated.

 In an ideal world, physical therapy patients would be able to complete all of their tasks in only one session.

 Have physical therapists evaluate their health and ability.

 Establish and ongoing treatment plan for repeat physical therapy visits.

 This is especially relevant now when the COVID-19 pandemic is reducing the amount of non-emergency interaction patients can have with their doctors.
 Direct access to physical therapy eliminates an extra step — and a journey out of the house – in this situation.
 Even now, with the pandemic waning and people getting back out into the world, we have discovered a new affinity for easier access to care with fewer barriers.
 Patients should have the right to go straight to the specialist they need instead of dealing with teh cumbersome barrier of seeing a primary care doctor first for permission.

 Why is it necessary to provide direct access to physical therapy patients?

 When it comes to the types of physical therapy sessions that promote better health and fitness, getting started as soon as possible is crucial.
 Unfortunately, there are often several roadblocks between a patient and a follow-up appointment — especially these days.